-Megadesk is an open-source, drop in controller for the IKEA Bekant standing deskDesigned by Greg's Tinker Town, Ships from Canada
+Megadesk is an open-source, drop in controller for the IKEA Bekant standing deskDesigned by Greg's Tinker Town in Canada

 Megadesk is an AVR based, open source, drop in controller for the IKEA Bekant standing desks.